 In Florida, FEPCRA requires that these reporting requirements apply to facilities in both the manufacturing and the non-manufacturing sectors in the state and to the governmental bodies of Florida.

-Under EPCRA, an owner or operator of a facility covered by EPCRA who fails to notify the appropriate state officials (identified by EPCRA) that the facility is covered by EPCRA can be assessed by EPA with a civil penalty of up to $25,000 for each day that the violation occurs or continues.
+First, an owner or operator of a facility who fails to notify the appropriate state officials (identified by EPCRA) that the facility is covered by EPCRA can be assessed by EPA with a civil penalty of up to $25,000 for each day that the violation occurs or continues.

-In Florida, under FEPCRA, any owner or operator of a facility, an employer, or any other person who knowingly or recklessly provides false written information to be provided pursuant to EPCRA or FEPCRA to FSHMERC, FDEM, or a fire department is liable for a civil penalty of $5,000 for each item of false information submitted.
+First, in Florida, any owner or operator of a facility, an employer, or any other person who knowingly or recklessly provides false written information to be provided pursuant to EPCRA or FEPCRA to FSHMERC, FDEM, or a fire department is liable for a civil penalty of $5,000 for each item of false information submitted.

 As mentioned above, it is important to remember that according to FEPCRA, an action cannot be brought against a violator of a requirement of FEPCRA if EPA has brought and is pursuing an administrative order or civil penalty to enforce, or imposing a civil penalty for a violation of, the same requirement under EPCRA.